An elementary illustrated introduction to simplicial sets

 \subsection{Simplicial complexes}

-Simplicial objects are, essentially, generalizations of the geometric simplicial complexes of elementary algebraic topology (in some cases quite extreme generalizations).
+Simplicial sets are, essentially, generalizations of the geometric simplicial complexes of elementary algebraic topology (in some cases quite extreme generalizations).
 So let's recall simplicial complexes, referring the absolute beginner to \cite{MK} for a complete course in the essentials.

+Recall that a \emph{(geometric) $n$-simplex} is the convex set spanned by $n+1$ geometrically independent points $\{v_0,\ldots, v_n\}$ in some euclidean space.
+Here ``geometrically independent'' means that the collection of $n$ vectors $v_1-v_0,\ldots, v_n-v_0$ is linearly independent, and this implies that an $n$-simplex is homeomorphic to a closed $n$-dimensional ball.
+The points $v_i$ are called \emph{vertices}.
+A \emph{face} of the (geometric) $n$-simplex determined by $\{v_0,\ldots, v_n\}$ is the convex set spanned by some subset of these vertices.

+A \emph{(geometric) simplicial complex $X$ in $\R^N$} consists of a collection of simplices, possibly of various dimensions, in $\R^N$ such that \begin{enumerate} \item every face of a simplex of $X$ is in $X$, and \item the intersection of any two simplices of $X$, if non-empty, is a face of each them. \end{enumerate} This definition can be extended easily to handle geometric simplicial complexes containing collections of simplices of arbitrary cardinality and $n$-simplices for arbitrary non-negative integer $n$.
+Since we will head directly toward abstractions that will obviate this issue by other means, we refer the interested reader to \cite[Section 2]{MK}.
+We also observe that one is often interested in a geometric simplicial complex only for its homeomorphism type and its combinatorial information, in which case one tends to ignore the precise embedding into euclidean space.
+This will be the sense in which we shall generally think of simplicial complexes.

-Recall that a simplicial complex $X$ is made up of simplices (generalized tetrahedra) of various dimensions, glued together along common faces (see Figure \ref{F: fig1}).
+So, less formally, we think of a simplicial complex $X$ as made up of simplices (generalized tetrahedra) of various dimensions, glued together along common faces (see Figure \ref{F: fig1}).